tkmfujise/ReDScribe/README.md

 <img src="icon/icon_with_title.png" alt="logo">

 # ReDScribe
-Re-describe your code better with ruby on Godot.
+Re-describe your code better with mruby on Godot.

 ## Usage